SGM Degree / Materials Science and Engineering

 2003–2013: Head of R&D and Co-Manager ofBontoux Orthopedics

-- Establishment of a production unit for manufacturing composite orthoses and prostheses; design and manufacture of joints for orthoses (1st patent)
+• Establishment of a production unit for manufacturing composite orthoses and prostheses; design and development of joints for orthoses (first patent)

 – a broad scientific education (mathematics, physics, mechanics, optics, fluid mechanics, chemistry),